 Examples of LISS Cardio

 You don’t need to belong to a gym to find ways to incorporate LISS into your training.
-But if you do belong to a gym and have access to a treadmill, elliptical, rower, or bike, LISS is easy to add to your fitness routine.
+But if you do belong to a gym and have access to a treadmill, cross trainer / elliptical, rower, exercise bike or fan bike, LISS is easy to add to your fitness routine.
 Just hop on one of the cardio machines and move in a steady state for an extended period of time.

 But, if you don’t belong to a gym or the idea of walking on a treadmill for forty five minutes seems ridiculous, there are plenty of other LISS options that aren’t machine-based.